SalehBorhani/webapp/redis-sentinel/README.md

 ```

 * this is for local test purposes , 3 nodes are needed for a robust deployment

     ![./scenario.png](./scenario.png)

     * PS: deploy the api on all nodes , its not in the picture

+* make a pull request if you see it fit this scenario